pfsense/docs/source/dns/rfc2136-dynamic-dns.rst

   # ./make-ddns-host.sh mynewhost.dyn.example.com
   # rndc reload

-To add a DynDNS entry in the pfSense GUI
+To add a DynDNS entry in the pfSense webGUI

 -  Navigate to **Services > Dynamic DNS**, **RFC 2136** tab
 -  Click |fa-plus| to create a new entry with the following settings: